wodby/php/README.md

 ### `-dev-macos`

 Same as `-dev` but the default user/group `wodby` has uid/gid `501`/`20`  to match the macOS default user/group ids.

-### `-debug`

-Include all changes from `-dev` images and additionally:

-- PHP compiled with `--enabled-debug` flag
-- PHP binaries are not stripped from debug symbols
-- Some extensions do not work with `--enabled-debug` such as newrelic and blackfire
-- `PHP_FPM_LOG_LEVEL` is set to `debug` by default

-> We currently do not build -debug images to save build time

 ## Environment Variables